We recognise and acknowledge Ngarinyin and Wunambul people as the traditional owners of Mitchell River National Park,

-Where is the Mitchell Falls in Western Australia?
+Where is the stunning Punamii-unpuu (Mitchell Falls) in Western Australia?

-When is the best time to see the Mitchell Falls?
+When is the best time to see Punamii-unpuu, the Mitchell Falls?

 The largest volume of water flows over the falls in the wet season when many of the roads are closed due to flooding.
 The rainfall will vary from season to season but June is usually a good time.
 This is because the roads are accessible again and there is still a lot of water flowing over the falls.